fogre/TypeScript/Readme.md

 Patientor folder contains front- and backend for the Patientor exercises.

 <h3>Patientor demo</h3>
-Demo can be found live [here.](https://patientortypesciptapp.netlify.app/)
+Demo can be found live here: https://patientortypesciptapp.netlify.app/

 Frontend running on Netlify, backend on Heroku (so it will take a while to load).